lvaroqui/pae-website/back/README.md

-# Front
+# Back

 > Back for the PAE Website.

-The front is written with [Node.js](https://nodejs.org/en/) and [Express.js](https://expressjs.com/fr/).
+The back is written with [Node.js](https://nodejs.org/en/) and [Express.js](https://expressjs.com/fr/).
 It uses Sequelize as the ORM to interact with the MySQL database.
 The [Portail des Assos](https://github.com/simde-utc/portail) handles the authentification and users infos retrievement.

 ## Build Setup